DzianisBialiauski/github-slideshow/_posts/0000-01-02-DzianisBialiauski.md

 ---
-layout: slide
+layout: pass
-title: “Welcome to our second slide!”
+title: “Welcome home!”
 ---
 Your test
-Use the left arrow to go back!
+Use brain!